konstantinblaesi/yasdi/README.md

 Run the container image mounting the configuration file's directory

 `podman run --rm -it --name yasdi -v /yasdi/yasdi.ini:/yasdi/yasdi.ini:rw yasdi yasdishell`

+### Using images built and published by githubs CI/CD

+Install from the command line:

+`podman pull ghcr.io/konstantinblaesi/yasdi:latest`

+(replace 'podman' with 'docker' when using docker)

+Use as base image in Dockerfile:
+`FROM ghcr.io/konstantinblaesi/yasdi:latest`

+See the [github container registry](https://github.com/konstantinblaesi/yasdi/pkgs/container/yasdi) for all the available tags

 ### Common issues